UN Spiritual Summit

 15. I am against the Hindu caste system and similar systems if any.

-16. The rights of those with a long (and continuous during that length, though note the stuff on displacement below) ancestral connection to the land must be respected particularly if they are good stewards of that land, and this perhaps applies most to native people who as a people have been living on the land (not necessarily with dwellings in always exactly the same spot, sometimes they were and maybe still are nomadic to some extent within that territory) for 1000 years or more though I would also like e.g. the Mi'kmaq in Newfoundland to have such respect even though they have not been here in permanent settlement for that long, though as is well known they have been conducting hunting, trapping and fishing expeditions here that long and have been in permanent settlement here (again possibly nomadic within the territory, as above) about 500 years.
-Any cases similar to that should also get such respect; also any who have been or who are in the future (hopefully none in the future) displaced from their territory after holding it in permanent settlement within the region [not necessarily houses or other dwellings in the exact same place] for 1000 years, or after the case of at least 500 years of permanent settlement combined with at least enough years to make up 1000 years (when added to that at least 500 years) of years of regular expeditions to and drawing on the territory, or more should get such respect with regard to management of the land and return of the land to their control if feasible and if not some form of compensation if none has already been given to them.
+16. The rights of those with a long (and continuous during that length, though note the stuff on displacement below) ancestral connection to the land must be respected particularly if they are good stewards of that land, and this perhaps applies most to native people who as a people have been living on the land (not necessarily with dwellings in always exactly the same spot, sometimes they were and maybe still are nomadic to some extent within that territory, or just have hunted, fished and trapped in that territory) for 300 years or more.
+Any who have been or who are in the future (hopefully none in the future) displaced from their territory after holding it in permanent settlement within the region [not necessarily houses or other dwellings in the exact same place] for 300 years or more should get such respect with regard to management of the land and return of the land to their control if feasible and if not some form of compensation if none has already been given to them.
 But immigrants who are respectful of the land and can be in harmony with the native peoples also have some rights but I hope native peoples will be consulted a bit more regarding immigration and however that immigration will not always be just to the megacities, in Canada (and that may apply elsewhere as well).
-Also of course some native nations are technically sovereign and in partnership with Canada though they may be on the geographic area most in the world still know as Canada, but eventually should have their own representation at the UN or in world government should the UN evolve to a weak world government [one more level on top of municipal, state/province, national (including native nations) with division of duties], which I am not making an essential message but just suggestion for discussion.
+Also of course some native nations are technically sovereign and in partnership with Canada though they may be on the geographic area most in the world still know as Canada, but eventually should have their own representation at the UN or in world government should the UN evolve to a weak world government [one more level on top of municipal, state/province, national (including native nations) with division of duties].
 I suggest there could be one native umbrella council (so in North America that could be a combination meeting of the US region Council of Grand Chiefs and the Canadian region Assembly of First Nations) for each continent that has aboriginals (which generally implies displaced individuals so I don't think blacks in Africa are considered aboriginals) that would send a representative to world government and report bck to all the native nations on that continent, but that may depend a bit on population and the number of representatives globally to the world government.
 There should also be a Romany representative to such a world government.

-However I am not lobbying for anyone to accept my current belief system of atheism (even if my former deities are proven to exist I will not worship them, and I don't want anyone to worship me).
+However I am not lobbying for anyone to accept my eight main deities, and I don't want anyone to worship me.